Skip to content

 Key takeaway

-That's not a research problem.
-That's a decision intelligence problem.
+That gap is not a research problem.
+It's a decision problem.

 Information vs. Intelligence